-You must conduct a risk assessment of all work activities including those of hybrid workers with a view to identifying hazards and assessing the degree of risk.
-While the Health and Safety Executive (HSE) took a relatively relaxed approach to this during the pandemic, it is likely to expect stricter compliance once arrangements become more prevalent and longer-term.
+You must conduct a risk assessment of all work activities including those of home and hybrid workers with a view to identifying hazards and assessing the degree of risk.
+You must also take measures to remove any hazards or, where this is not reasonably practicable, to minimise the associated risks.
+While the Health and Safety Executive (HSE) took a relatively relaxed approach to this during the pandemic, it is likely to expect stricter compliance as arrangements become more prevalent and longer-term.